The Theatre of Scientific Discoveries

 • Dr. Maryna Lukach

-Mathematician, programmer, research scientist, author of scientific articles, founder of the educational project Research Explorers and a person who has dedicated 20 years of her life to the Antwerpriza theatre.
-A scientist for whom a long-term love affair with the theatre has resulted in a combination of theatrical experience and scientific knowledge in teaching.
+PhD, mathematician-programmer, research scientist, author of scientific papers, founder of the educational project Research Explorers, and a person who has devoted 20 years of life to the Antwerpriza theatre.

 • Dr. Ruslan Lukach